Klaim/cpp-proposals/p0535r0-generalized-unpacking.rst

   // let foo() be a function returning a newly constructed product type bar([:]foo()...);

 What does this mean with respect to object lifetime?
-Obviously, we do not want for :cpp:`foo()` to be :cpp:`sizeof...(foo())` times.
+Obviously, we do not want for :cpp:`foo()` to be called :cpp:`sizeof...(foo())` times.
 Rather, the compiler should internally generate a temporary, whose lifetime shall be the same as if the unpacked expression had not been subject to unpacking.

 What happens if the indexing expression contains a pack?
 --------------------------------------------------------